Rhode Island DUI Attorney

 refusal to submit to a chemical test or any

-other alcohol offense, your license and your liberty is in jeopardy.
+other alcohol offense, your license and your liberty are in jeopardy.

-For more than 28 years, Attorney Humphrey has successfully handled both
+For more than 28 years, Rhode Island DUI Attorney Humphrey has successfully

-drunk driving and test refusal cases from both sides of the Rhode Island
+handled both drunk driving and test refusal cases from both sides of the

 Attorney Humphrey is often asked to be a speaker for legal seminars throughout